 Mr Forsyth did not believe that his actions were permissible.
 He was aware that Mrs Forsyth only carried out a limited amount of administrative work and that the amount of her remuneration for that work was unjustified.
 By deliberately arranging these payments to Mrs Forsyth, Mr Forsyth acted without integrity to his financial benefit.

-- Find out more information about the Upper Tribunal (Tax and Chancery Chambers).
+- See Upper Tribunal (Tax and Chancery Chambers) for more information.